 Hikers and trail walkers rightfully rave about the Lems Boulder Boot, a comfortable, foot-healthy, ultralight, and flexible minimalist boot that works well in combination with Correct Toes and other natural footgear.
 This flat-soled, wide toe box, and easily packable boot can be used for day hikes or multi-day treks, or even for around-town wear.
+For those seeking the driest possible outing, there is a waterproof version of the Boulder Boot available.
 View men's and women's options.

 SHOP LEMS BOULDER BOOTS

-Foot-shaped, flat-soled, and flexible, the Xero DayLite Hiker EV is another standout option for trail walkers and backcountry enthusiasts.
+Foot-shaped, flat-soled, and flexible, the fully waterproof Xero Xcursion is another standout option for trail walkers and backcountry enthusiasts.
 This sturdy, yet lightweight hiking boot works great in combination with Correct Toes toe spacers and other helpful footgear, and it allows you to sense the ground beneath your feet and tread lightly upon the earth.
 View men's and women's options.